RebelCode/wp-rss-aggregator/readme.txt

 == Changelog ==

+= Version 3.3.3 (2013-09-08) =
+* Fixed bug: Better function handling on uninstall, should remove uninstall issues

 = Version 3.3.2 (2013-09-07) =
 * New feature: Added exclude parameter to shortcode
 * Enhanced: Added metabox links to documentation and add-ons
 * Fixed bug: Custom feed linking to post on user site rather than original source
-* Fixed bug: Better function handling on uninstall, should remove uninstall issues
 * Fixed bug: Custom post types issues when activitating the plugin

 = Version 3.3.1 (2013-08-09) =